barrattisherwood/aida-user-app/README.md

 - **State Management:** Integrate a state management library like NgRx for more complex state management.
 - **Performance Optimization:** Optimize the application for better performance and faster load times.
 - **Responsive Design:** Improve the responsiveness of the application for better user experience on mobile devices.
+- **Unit Tests and CSS Polish:** Allocate more time to write comprehensive unit tests and polish the CSS for a better user experience.

 ## Challenges Faced and Solutions Implemented
 - **State Management:** Managing the state of the application was challenging.
 This was addressed by using Angular services and BehaviorSubject for state management.